 The TigerNet Support Team is available for tech support 24 hours a day, seven days a week at 609-258-1542.
 The Career Development and Alumni Relations team can answer general questions about TigerNet at email@example.com or 609-258-4812.

 Graduate alumni can support efforts to educate future public leaders by donating to the Princeton School of Public and International Affairs Graduate Annual Giving Campaign.
 Donations are a convenient way to support the School and the University by providing unrestricted resources to address students’ needs.
 You will automatically be identified as an alumnus/a of the School, and a portion will go to the School and a portion to Princeton University.

 Graduate alumni serving as Annual Giving Campaign class agents will be in touch to encourage you to give.
-If you would like to know the name of the class agent assigned to your class, contact Madeline Hehir at email@example.com.
+If you would like to know the name of the class agent assigned to your class, contact us at firstname.lastname@example.org.

 - Mail: Send a check or a credit card number, along with a pledge card.